Critically endangered (IUCN Red List, 2014)

 What they look like

 The smallest species of their genus, mongoose lemurs weigh 1.1-1.6 kilograms (about 3 pounds).
 They are sexually dichromatic, meaning that fur color varies by gender.
-Males are gray-brown, darker at the tip of the tail, with a dark pygal (rump) patch and a creamy ventral (stomach) coat.
+Males have reddish-brown cheeks and beard which frame their gray muzzle and face.
+Females, by contrast, have white or creamy gray cheeks and beard, and they tend to be a lighter gray overall.
+Males also have a darker tip of the tail, with a dark pygal (rump) patch and a creamy ventral (stomach) coat.
 Reddish-brown cheeks and beard frame their gray muzzle and face.
-Females, by contrast, have white or creamy gray cheeks and beard and tend to be a lighter gray overall.

 Where they live

-In Madagascar, mongoose lemurs inhabit fragmented dry deciduous forests and secondary forests in the northwest.
+In Madagascar, mongoose lemurs inhabit fragmented dry deciduous forests and secondary forests in the northwest of Madagascar.
 They are only found in one protected area, Ankarafantsika National park.
 Mongoose lemurs are also one of only two species found in the wild outside Madagascar.
-They live on the islands of Mohéli and Anjouan in the Comoros and were likely introduced there by humans hundreds of years ago.
+They inhabit the islands of Mohéli and Anjouan in the Comoros where they were likely introduced by humans hundreds of years ago.

 What they eat